Connecting Puppet Enterprise to an External Directory Service

 To turn on verification:

-- In the console, click Classification, and in the PE Infrastructure node group, select the PE Console node group.
+- From the PE console, go to Nodes > Classification, and click the PE Console node group.

 - Click the Parameter name drop-down list and select